edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedDockerUsers.md

    make gen no-secty arm64 ds-grove
      - Generates non-secure compose file for ARM64 with just the Device Grove device service.
    ```

+!!! edgey "Edgex 2.2"
+    New in Edgex 2.2 (Kamakura) is the TUI generator tool that walks user through the generation and running of a custom compose file.
+In a Linux terminal from the `compose-builder` folder run `./tui-generator.sh` and make your selections from the menus.

-​      See the README document in the compose-builder directory for details on all the available options.
+See the README document in the compose-builder directory for details on all the available options.
 The Compose Builder is different per release, so make sure to consult the README in the appropriate release branch.
 See [Ireland's Compose Builder README](https://github.com/edgexfoundry/edgex-compose/blob/ireland/compose-builder/README.md) for details on the lastest release Compose Builder options for `make gen`.

 !!!
 Note
     The generated Docker Compose file may require addition customizations for your specific needs, such as environment override(s) to set appropriate Host IP address, etc.